 Every adult at least one time for HIV.

 Sexually active men and women who have new or multiple sex partners or who knowingly have a partner diagnosed with a sexually transmitted infection.

 Pregnant women who may be at-risk for having an STD, so that the infection does not impact their pregnancy or the development of the child.

 Sexually active men and women who have unsafe sex or share injection drug equipment.

 Affordable testing services provided through the Division of Health Services are open to all seeking help.
 Screenings are payable by cash, check and credit card (includes a service fee).
 Coverage through individual health insurance plans is also accepted.
-Individuals without insurance, who meet specific qualification criteria, may receive testing at no charge.
 For those that do test positive for these infections, medication and educational counseling are offered at no cost.

 Preventing the Spread of STDs